Project in collaboration with Rectangle (Lizzie Malcolm and Dan Powers)

 “What does it mean to defend the dead?”
 Christina Sharpe, 2016

-At the time of writing, the international Coalition had conceded just 1,190 civilian deaths over its four-year campaign against the so-called Islamic State.
+At the time of the exhibition in Detroit, the US-led Coalition had conceded just 1,190 civilian deaths over its four-year campaign against the so-called Islamic State.
 Conversely, by listening to social media, local news and speaking to monitors on the ground, Airwars had recorded over 28,000 alleged deaths.

 In 2017, a New York Times article called the civilians killed by Coalition strikes, “the uncounted”.
 For the philosopher, Judith Butler, they are the “ungrievable” – those whose deaths exist outside the dominant frames of war.